JIAZHEN/mars-mission/README.md

 ## Design parttern
 I used MVC to implement in this project.
 And JUnit as the test frameworks.
 Following the TDD process, I wrote the unit tests first, initially all tests fail.
 Then I implemented the codes and make the tests pass.
 In this project, the view is the terminal.

+## Assumption
+I assumed that if users input any invalid landing position or movement plan, the application should directly throw exceptions in the terminal.
+Therefore I didn't write tests for the view class.

 ## Improvement
 The model is straight forward.
 Howevever, it makes the code contains many `if` statements.
 It should be able to optimise it.
 But at the first point, I'd finish the project first, then refactor the code to make it more readable.
 I've spent 2 hours and 50 minutes to get this done (when I'm writing this).